 How you deal with grief is unique to you.

-Your way of dealing with grief and loss is a personal experience.
-Those feelings will not go away overnight.
-However, there is light at the end of all of it, as so many of our birth mothers will tell you.
+Your feelings of grief and loss will not go away overnight.
+However, there is light at the end of all of it, as many birth mothers will tell you.

 Even when you are at your saddest, it is important to keep in mind that placing your baby with a caring adoptive family is a healthy and loving choice.
 Remembering this will give you the inspiration you need to move toward healing.